kaylorchen/kaylorchen.github.io/source/_posts/How-to-control-GPIO-of-ESP32.md

 ---
-title: How to controll GPIO of ESP32
+title: How to control GPIO of ESP32
 comments: true
 date: 2019-05-01 16:05:00
 tags: